To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 CrowdProperty review: lending processes

-CrowdProperty has talked us through its near 60-step lending criteria and it has convinced me that it constantly improves its already excellent processes.
+CrowdProperty has talked us through its 60-step lending criteria and provided supporting evidence of its top-quality processes.

-It is critical of the progress of projects throughout.
-It has also talked through what steps it took historically on some of its loans that fell substantially late.
-It has typically found elegant solutions to ensure lenders received all their money and interest in the end.
+It’s critical about the progress of development projects throughout.
+It has also taken us through the steps it has historically taken on some of its loans that fell substantially late; it’s typically found elegant solutions to ensure lenders received all their money and interest in the end.

 How good are CrowdProperty’s interest rates, bad debts and margin of safety?